lenderpanel

 Recently asked questions about conveyancing in Hither Green

-in cases where there is a missing landlord or where there is disagreement about what the lease extension should cost, under the relevant legislation it is possible to make an application to the First-tier Tribunal (Property Chamber) to make a decision on the sum to be paid.
+in cases where there is a missing landlord or where there is disagreement about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the Leasehold Valuation Tribunal to assess the price payable.

-An example of a Freehold Enfranchisement matter before the tribunal for a Hither Green premises is 18 Handen Road in April 2013.
+An example of a Freehold Enfranchisement matter before the tribunal for a Hither Green property is 18 Handen Road in April 2013.
 On 26 October 2012 District Judge Zimmels sitting at the Lambeth County Court made a Vesting Order that the Applicants be granted the right to acquire the freehold upon such terms and at such price determined by the LVT.
 The Tribunal arrived a figure of £39,535 as a valuation for the enfranchisement.
-This case affected 3 flats.
+This case was in relation to 3 flats.
 The unexpired residue of the current lease was 69.05 years.

 Last updated